ClinicalTrials.Veeva

 • Have received any of the following therapies or drugs within the noted time intervals prior to study treatment:

-• Within 2 weeks: small molecule agents with half-life of <7 days; radiation not involving the thoracic cavity; local radiation for brain lesions is allowed; local radiation for bone lesions is allowed.
+• Within 2 weeks: small molecule agents with half-life of <7 days; radiation outside the thoracic cavity including whole brain radiation.
+Of note, other local radiation for brain lesions (not whole brain) is allowed; local radiation for bone lesions is allowed.
+Palliative bone radiation or brain stereotactic radiosurgery would not require a washout period, but participants should recover from radiotherapy-related toxicity.

 • Within 4 weeks: radiation involving the thoracic cavity; small molecule targeted agents with half-life of ≥7 days; monoclonal antibodies, antibody-drug conjugates, radioimmunoconjugates, or T-cell or other cell-based therapies.

-• Have received prior treatment with a programmed death (ligand)-1 (PD[L]-1)/vascular endothelial growth factor (VEGF) bispecific antibody.
+• Have received prior treatment with anti-vascular endothelial growth factor (VEGF) monoclonal antibody, or programmed death (ligand)-1 (PD[L]-1)/VEGF bispecific antibody.

 • Have the following central nervous system metastases: